Ultimatep6/Opt_Analytics-NETWORK-Problem/README.md

 ## Key Features
 - **One-way and Two-way Paths:** Connections between nodes can be unidirectional or bidirectional.
 - **Time Interval Activation:** Some connections are only available during specific time intervals.
+The time will span *100s*
 - **Maximum Throughput:** Each connection has a maximum capacity (throughput) that cannot be exceeded.

 ## Mathematical Formulation